fearangit/fearangit.github.io/owncloud_qs_s1.md

 5.6, 7.0, 7.1 or 7.2

 ### Memory Requirements
 Memory requirements vary greatly, depending on the numbers of users and files, and the volume of server activity.
-The official minimum recommandation is 128 MB RAM.
+The official minimum recommendation is 128 MB RAM.
 However, we strongly recommend a minimum of 512 MB to ensure reasonable performance.

 ### Command line access
 ownCloud administrators should use hosts that provide command-line and Cron access.